SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Utilities.UrlUtility.4066d2e4.md

 ### Parameters
 #### path
 &emsp;&emsp;Type: System.String
-&emsp;&emsp; Adds query string parameters to the end of a querystring and guarantees the proper concatenation with
+&emsp;&emsp; Adds query string parameters to the end of a querystring and guarantees the proper concatenation with ? and &.

 #### queryString
 &emsp;&emsp;Type: System.String
-&emsp;&emsp; Adds query string parameters to the end of a querystring and guarantees the proper concatenation with
+&emsp;&emsp; Adds query string parameters to the end of a querystring and guarantees the proper concatenation with ? and &.